codyhess/dotfiles/README.txt

 appropriate for your machine's terminal.

 # .tmux.conf
-The CTRL-hjkl pane-swapping binds might conflict with common vim pane-swapping binds, so be wary.
+The CTRL-hjkl pane-switching binds might conflict with common vim pane-switching binds, so be wary.

 # .profile
 Ubuntu gives you a billion .bash* and seems to read